LiskArchive/lisk-legacy-docs/start.md

 ## Check our resources

 - [General resources](resources.md#resources): all important ressources about Lisk and its products.
-- [Community](resources.md#community): references to all community channels and resources.
+- [Community](resources.md#community): references to all community channels and tools.